- YouTube of Course

-Please note that you can view the entry list at any time by going to the Indiana Trail 100 website, clicking Entry/Registration/microscopes for the 100 mile and 50 mile races, respectively.
+Please note that you can view the entry list at any time by going to the Indiana Trail 100 website, clicking Entry/Registration/magnifying glass icons for the 100 mile and 50 mile races, respectively.
 Or click on the link below.

 4) Waiting List – When the 2015 Indiana Trail 100 reaches its combined limit of 360 runners we will implement a waiting list.
 The runners will be placed on the waiting list in the order they sign up; the first on the waiting list will be the first to take the place of someone that drops out.
 As of the week of 2/8, we have over 20 people on the waiting list.
 There is no way to know how many people on the waiting list will make it into the race.
 To register for the waiting list, please enter online through the Indiana Trail 100 website, under Entry/Registration - see attached link below: Waiting List

 Please note that there are NO REFUNDS and NO TRANSFERS for anyone dropping out.

 4) ) Pacers – If anyone wants to pace and is looking for a runner to help, please contact Jerry Diehl at email@example.com.
 This might be a good solution for people that don’t get into the race as an entrant but still want to be part of the event.
 If you’ve never run a 100 miler before, pacing is great training to go through the night with a runner plus you’ll make a friend for life.